 Belgium is a small country with 5 neighboring countries and has a lot of split payroll employees, and has signed a number of double taxation treaties that allow for employees to avoid being taxed twice on their income.

 Belgium offers an attractive taxation status for expats (or expatriate workers) by minimizing salary costs for expatriate executives.
-In most cases, the expat is doing the job of a white collar worker, and it is rare that an expat is doing blue collar worker’s job.
+In most cases, an expat is doing an administrative job, and it is rare that an expat is doing blue collar worker’s job.

 The tax regime is applicable to foreign employees working for employers that are part of international groups.
 In order to be eligible for the special tax status for non-resident executives, the expat and his employer must both meet certain conditions.
 This status must be requested, as it is not granted automatically.